red triangles

 HBI Full Member applicants must hold academic appointments at the University of Calgary.

-Otherwise qualified individuals who are not currently Full Member of the HBI may submit an Expression of Interest, however, they will have to apply and receive Full Membership in the HBI prior to submission of the full application.
+Otherwise qualified individuals who are not currently a Full Member of the HBI may submit an Expression of Interest, however, they will have to apply and receive Full Membership in the HBI prior to submission of the full application.

 The HBI Full Member is expected to provide oversight on the project and appropriate laboratory resources to the post-doctoral fellow.